Left but no benefits paid

 When can I receive payment of deferred benefits?

 Payment of deferred benefits depends on when you left the scheme.
 If you choose to take early payment of your deferred benefits they are subject to an actuarial reduction.
 The amount of reduction applied depends on the number of years early you take payment of your deferred benefits.
-Click here to view the reductions table.
-Follow one of the links below to find out more.
+To view the reductions table visit the webpage on early retirement.

 Can I receive my deferred pension benefits under ill health grounds?